 Rescue, Rehabilitate, Rehome

 The DSPCA is a registered charity, established in 1840 to prevent cruelty to animals.
 We are Ireland’s largest and oldest animal welfare organisation.
 We exist uniquely to rescue, rehabilitate and rehome sick, injured and cruelly treated animals.
 We are committed to making it socially unacceptable to mistreat any animal.
-Our team of inspectors work closely with Government Agencies and Authorities to help strengthen the law on animal welfare in Ireland and influence decision making.
+Our team of inspectors works closely with Government Agencies and Authorities to help strengthen the law on animal welfare in Ireland and influence decision making.

-We work closely with UCD Veterinary School where students get to experience Shelter Medicine and gain a valuable insight into the work we do.
+We work closely with UCD Veterinary School where students get to experience Shelter Medicine and gain valuable insight into the work we do.
 UCD also assist with our Equine and Neutering Programmes